elastic/search-ui/packages/react-search-ui/README.md

 For more details on configuring SearchProvider, see the [Configuring Search UI](#searchuiconfig) section of the Advanced Usage guide.

-`SearchProvider` ultimately converts user actions into API calls to your Search API, so you'll need to configure it so that it knows where to direct those API calls.
-A comprehensive list of configuration options are included below in the [Search UI Configuration](#config) section.

 <a id="layoutandstyles"></a>

 ### Styles and Layout